Epicodus-Curriculum/pre-work-full-stack/0a_welcome_to_intro.md

 ---

 Before arriving for your first day of class, work through all lessons in this section.
 They'll cover using something called a **command line** and a piece of software we'll use in every class called **Visual Studio Code**.
-(Don't worry, lessons after this one will explain more.)
+(Don't worry, lessons after this one will explain more!)

 Oh, and don't forget to bring your questions, ideas, curiosity, and enthusiasm to class!
 The adventure begins... we're so happy you're here!